Verkada cameras combine both physical protection and the advantages of the cloud to protect against vandalism.

 If someone is successfully able to steal your camera, they will not be able to access any of its footage because it is encrypted (AES + RSA).
 If the camera is still operational and is reconnected to a network, you will gain access and be able to retrieve your footage.

 Note: DO NOT remove your camera from your account if it has been stolen.
-Doing so will allow another user to be able to claim it to their organization.
+Doing so will allow another user the ability to claim it to their organization.